Sorry, this program is not available for local students.

 RMIT mechatronics engineering works with several industry partners, such as Flexible Drive, Australian Meat Processor Corporation (AMPC) and Cornerstone Solutions, to develop the next generation of smart devices for clean and efficient manufacturing.
 You will have the opportunity to be involved in these projects and gain first-hand experience of industry-relevant research and development life cycles.

-You'll have access to the Engineering Learning Factory, which is located in RMIT’s Advanced Manufacturing Precinct (AMP).
+You'll also have access to the Engineering Learning Factory, which is located in RMIT’s Advanced Manufacturing Precinct (AMP).
 The learning factory is for students and industry and uses a production approach, where all learning is project-based, industry-relevant, and where new concepts of manufacturing and design are established and trialled concurrently.

 Graduates will be sought both in Australia and overseas.
 While there has been some decline in traditional manufacturing in Australia, there is steady employment in engineering in the construction, infrastructure, mining and building services sectors.
 The food industry sector and automated production are seen as growth areas of employment for robotics and mechatronics engineers.